ZhengchaoW/DSC214-SPR24/README.md

   - Each student is required to meet briefly with me around 3-4th week, so that we can discuss to find a good potential topic for your final project.
   - After a topic is chosen, you are required to submit a short proposal (1-2 pages) about what you intend to work on and your plan.
   - Later, after you finish your project, you will submit a final report (4+ pages), which should clearly describe the motivation of your project, what you have done, and your findings.
 A survey needs to be 10+ pages.
-  - A 10-min presentation (in class or video) is also needed.
+  - A 5-10 min video presentation is also needed.
 - Here is the overleaf template for writing proposal and report https://www.overleaf.com/read/bwdqbcxvdmtw

 ### Project ideas